skdarkey/portfolio/README.md

 ![Sample Predicted Image](assets/images/hamburger.png)

-### 8. Formula 1 Sport Historical Data Analytics Project (Data Engineering and Big Data Analytics).
+### 8. Formula 1 Sport Historical Data Analytics Project (Data Engineering with Spark and Databricks).
 In this project, I analysed the Ergast Formula1 sports database to understand the dominant drivers and dominant teams since the history of the sports.
 Doing this Data Engineering project enabled me to get proficient with Spark, Databricks, Azure Data Factory and refresh my SQL skill.
 - I used Databricks, Pyspark and SparkSQL in Microsoft Azure environment for the project.
 - I wrote Pyspark and SparkSQL scripts to ingest all the data into Azure Datalake Storage Gen2(ADLS) with both full load and incremental loading approaches.